-Builtin File Provider: A builtin file provider is an executable provided by the TOE that implements file services.
+Built-in File Provider: A built-in file provider is an executable provided by the TOE that implements file services.

-Communication Object: Partitions can communicate with each other under the supervision of the PikeOS Separation Kernel.
+Communication Object: Partitions can communicate with each other under the supervision of the TOE.
 A communication object is an object exposed to one or multiple partitions with access rights as defined in the configuration data.

 Configuration Data: The configuration data defines a set of rules on how the TOE behaves.
 The configuration data comprises a top-level configuration XML document called VMIT (Virtual Machine Initialization Table) and the property file system.
 Access to each property file system node is controlled by the file access control defined in the VMIT.
-The configuration data is defined during Step 3 of the system integration phase and used by the TOE to enforce the System Security Policy (SSP, Section 2.4.4.2).
+The configuration data is defined during Step 3 of the system integration phase and used by the TOE to enforce the System Security Policy (SSP, Section 3.4.4.2).
 The default configuration is that there is no communication between any partitions.
 Any communication between partitions has to be explicitly allowed by the integrator in the configuration data.

-CPU Architecture: The CPU architecture is characterised by design implementing the CPU instruction set.
-PikeOS has been evaluated for the CPU architectures x86 64-bit, ARMv7, or ARMv8.
+CPU Architecture: The CPU architecture is the implementation of a CPU instruction set.
+CPU architectures are for instance x86, ARM, or PowerPC.